aiven/aiven-docs/docs/products/mysql/howto/create-tables-without-primary-keys.md

 title: Create new tables without primary keys
 ---

+import ConsoleLabel from "@site/src/components/ConsoleIcons"

 If your Aiven for MySQL® service was created after 2020-06-03, by default it does not allow creating new tables without primary keys.

-You can check this by taking the following steps:
+## Verify if new tables require a primary key

 1. Log in to [Aiven Console](https://console.aiven.io/).

-1. On the **Services** page, select your Aiven for MySQL service that you want to check.

-1. On your service's page, select **Service settings** from the sidebar.

-1. On the **Service settings** page of your service, scroll down to the **Advanced configuration** section.
+1. Open your MySQL service and in the sidebar, click <ConsoleLabel name="servicesettings"/>.

-1. Check the **Advanced configuration** section for the `mysql.sql_require_primary_key` parameter and its status.
+1. Scroll down to the **Advanced configuration** section and find the `mysql.sql_require_primary_key` parameter and its status.

     If `mysql.sql_require_primary_key` is enabled, your Aiven for MySQL does not allow you to create new tables without primary keys.
-    Attempts to create tables without primary keys will result in the following error message:

-    ```
-    Unable to create or change a table without a primary key, when the system variable 'sql_require_primary_key' is set.
-Add a primary key to the table or unset this variable to avoid this message.
-Note that tables without a primary key can cause performance problems in row-based replication, so please consult your DBA before changing this setting.
-    ```

     If creating tables without primary keys is prevented and the table that you're trying to create is known to be small, you may override